FreePeak/golang-mcp-server-sdk/README.md

 The Model Context Protocol allows applications to provide context for LLMs in a standardized way, separating the concerns of providing context from the actual LLM interaction.
 This Golang SDK implements the full MCP specification, making it easy to:

 - Build MCP servers that expose resources, prompts and tools
-- Use standard transports like stdio, SSE, and WebSockets
+- Use standard transports like stdio and Server-Sent Events (SSE)
 - Handle all MCP protocol messages and lifecycle events
 - Follow Go best practices and clean architecture principles